-The host range of Aphthona nigriscutis is limited to a subset of plant species in the subgenus Esula of the genus Euphorbia, including the target weed (leafy spurge).
-The two federally-protected native spurges (Euphorbia garberi and E. deltiodes) are in the subgenus Chamaesyce (Pemberton 1985) and are not potential host plants for A. nigriscutis.
-Four native spurges in the subgenus Esula, including E. purpurea and E. telephiodes, two rare species being considered for protection (Pemberton 1985), were not suitable hosts for A. nigriscutis (Pemberton 1989).
+The host range of Oberea erythrocephala is limited to plant species in the subgenus Esula of the genus Euphorbia, including the target weed (leafy spurge) and cypress spurge (E. cyparissias), an introduced weed in eastern North America.
+The two federally-protected native spurges (Euphorbia garberi and E. deltiodes) are in the subgenus Chamaesyce (Pemberton 1985) and are not potential host plants for Oberea erythrocephala.

-The potential host status of 17 other North American species (occurring north of Mexico) in the subgenus Esula (Pemberton 1985) has not been evaluated.
-Of these, eight are annuals (Pemberton 1985) that could possibly be utilized by A. nigriscutis, but would not permit completion of the life cycle and, hence, population establishment; flea beetle larvae require plant roots year-round.
-The nine perennial species in the subgenus could be considered possible A. nigriscutis hosts, though most occur in the southern US and are not sympatric with leafy spurge populations (Pemberton 1985).
+The potential host status of 21 North American species (occurring north of Mexico) in the subgenus Esula (Pemberton 1985) has not been evaluated.
+This group includes E. purpurea and E. telephiodes, two rare species being considered for protection (Pemberton 1985).
+Nine of the 21 native species in the subgenus Esula are annuals (Pemberton 1985) that could possibly be utilized "temporarily" by Oberea erythrocephala, but would not permit completion of the life cycle and, hence, population establishment; beetle larvae require plant roots yearround.
+The 12 perennial species in the subgenus could be considered possible O. erythrocephala hosts, though most occur in the southern US and are not sympatric with leafy spurge populations (Pemberton 1985).